hephaestus-ng/hephaestus-cli/README.md

 $ ghci Run.hs -i../../hephaestus-spl/src:../../hephaestus-fm/src:../../hephaestus-assets/src:../../hephaestus-shell/src
 ```

-Once compiled, you can invoke the shell with the `run` function, and test any changes to the dependencies or the shell itself.
-To recompile ongoing code changes, just `:r` and rerun the shell.
+Once compiled, you can invoke the shell with the `run` function.
+To recompile any code change in a dependency, just `:r` and rerun the shell.